 What to do if strikes disrupt your holiday

-First, try not to panic.
-Strike action can be called by individual airlines, groups of airports, air traffic controllers, baggage handlers, airport firefighters… the list goes on and the chances are that you and your travelling companions might not even notice any action.
+Strike action can be called by individual airlines, groups of airports, air traffic controllers, baggage handlers, airport security… the list goes on and the chances are that you and your travelling companions might not even notice any action.
+And that’s if the proposed action even goes ahead – strikes can be called off, often at the last minute, so it's important to stay abreast of the situation in the lead up to your trip.

 What should I do if I think a strike will affect my holiday?